secureblue/secureblue.dev/content/INSTALL.md

 ### [Rebase (IOT)](#rebase)
 {: #rebase}

 Install Fedora IOT using one of the [official methods](https://fedoraproject.org/iot/download).
-For ARM SBCs, this may involve using the [arm-image-installer](https://www.redhat.com/en/blog/fedora-iot-raspberry-pi).
-For a list of supported boards, check [this list](https://github.com/fedora-arm/arm-image-installer/blob/main/SUPPORTED-BOARDS).

 Once Fedora IOT is installed, rebase to secureblue by selecting an appropriate image from [this list](https://github.com/orgs/secureblue/packages?tab=packages&q=iot), and then running the following command: